 Are you sending press releases?
 Did you know what to check before sending it?
 Here we have added 12 elements those needs to be check Always.
 Before submitting your press release, you need to check a number of things to ensure that you’re producing a ready-to-publish copy that journalists would want to cover.
-You have to make sure that your content has perfect grammar, word usage, right format, visuals, boilerplate, and media contact information.
+You have to make sure that your content has perfect grammar, word usage, the right format, visuals, boilerplate, and media contact information.

 Is it news?
-Are you sharing a newsworthy content?
-If you’re a marketer, you have to spend a great deal of time to ensure that your business strategy is inclined with your marketing goals.
+Are you sharing newsworthy content?
+If you’re a marketer, you have to spend a great deal of time ensuring that your business strategy is aligned with your marketing goals.

 You cannot just issue a release about a topic, without planning.
 How are you going to track its results?

-In this post, we’ll discuss the elements that you need to check and verify before you hit the “send” button.
+In this post, we’ll discuss the elements that you need to check and verify before sending press releases.
 Remember that a release is about you.
 A poorly written can hurt you, or damage your reputation.

 How did you craft the headline?
-An ideal headline must be short, succinct, has a keyword, and attention-grabbing.
+An ideal headline must be short, succinct, have a keyword, and attention-grabbing.

 It should be no more than 70 characters.
 Otherwise, search engines like Google chop off words after the 70-character limit.
 Place the keyword in the first three words to ensure that it is optimized for the search engines.

 Keywords give readers a hint about what they can expect from the content.
 Overall, make it interesting, and relevant for the readers.
-If it catches the attention of journalists, they would surely proceed to the ledge, which gives them a chance to decide, whether to write the story or not.
+If it catches the attention of journalists, they would surely proceed to the ledge, which gives them a chance to decide, whether to write the brand story or not.

 Next to the headline is the lede paragraph that contains the what, where, when, who, why, and how details of the story.
 If the headline is designed to grab the reader’s attention, the lede keeps their interest.